Defence lawyers specialising in defending drugs allegations ( London & Manchester)

 Class B drugs

-Typically, these would include amphetamine, cannabis, ketamine.
+Typically, these would include amphetamine, cannabis, and ketamine.
 Sentences .will be less than class A drugs but they can still result in custodial sentences and are based on the amounts and the role played by the accused.

 Class C drugs